dataloop-ai/AutoML/README.md

 docker run -it buffalonoam/zazu-image:0.1 bash
 ```
 <br/><br/>
-On the other hand you can `pip install -r requirements.txt` . . . aaaand hope for the best.
+On the other hand you can `pip install -r requirements.txt` . . . aaaand good luck!

 ### *Clone the repo*
 ```